ashrafhasson/flot-marker/README.md

 overriden by passing the marker options to the setMarker function as arguments when setting a marker for a specific data point, see the usage section for details on how to use it.

-	color: the default is "rgba(0, 0, 0, 0.80)"
+  - color: the default is "rgba(0, 0, 0, 0.80)"
-	alignment: the default is to draw a triangular pointer surrounding all sides of the data point but you can provide any combination of 'top', 'left', 'right', 'bottom' in an array to draw these specific pointers only.
+  - alignment: the default is to draw a triangular pointer surrounding all sides of the data point but you can provide any combination of 'top', 'left', 'right', 'bottom' in an array to draw these specific pointers only.

+### Methods ###
 The plugin also adds two public methods:

   - setMarker(item, '#000', ['left', 'right']);